The Legend of The Dover Demon

 The Dover Demon is a strange four-fingered, hairless creature seen by a smattering of people including Bill Bartlett and John Baxter over the course of a few days in 1977.

 It was on one of those dark nights that the Dover Demon sightings started.
 A little after 10:oopm, Bill Bartlett was driving down Farm Street near Dover, Massachusetts with two of his friends when he saw something that he would never forget.
 As he came down the road, the headlights of his car illuminated a figure crawling on all fours down a stone wall that is locally known as the Farm Street Wall.

-At first he just saw the motion and assumed it was a cat or a dog, something normal.
+At first, he just saw the motion and assumed it was a cat or a dog, something normal.
 But as the headlights fully lit the creature, he realized that it was nothing of this Earth.
-At least nothing normally seen by the eyes of men.
+At least nothing that is normally seen by the eyes of men.

 The watermelon shaped head had glowing orange eyes that he described as being like glassy marbles.
 Needless to say, this shook Bartlett badly and he accelerated away from the creature as fast as he could.
 His friends that were busy talking, missed seeing the creature.

 “I really flew after I saw it,” Bartlett recalls.
 “I took that corner at 45, which is pretty fast.
 I said to my friends, ‘Did you see that?’
 And they said, ‘Nah, describe it.’
 I did and they said, ‘Go back.
 Go back!’
 And I said, ‘No way.
 No way.’
 When you see something like that, you don’t want to stand around and see what it’s going to do.”